Asquera/elasticsearch-http-basic/README.md

 ## Configuration

-The plugin is disabled by default.
+The plugin is enabled by default.
 Enabling basic authorization will disable the default HTTP Transport module.

 ```
 http.basic.enabled: true